Lingxi-HUANG/R_Notes/Notes/Regression/README.md

 Making this assumption enables us to derive the probability distribution of OLS estimators since any linear function of a normally distributed variable is itself normally distributed.
 Thus, OLS estimators are also normally distributed.
 It further allows us to use t and F tests for hypothesis testing.

-The easiest way to check if the errors are normally distributed is to use the P-P (Probability — Probability)plot.
+One of the easiest ways to check if the errors are normally distributed is to use the QQ plot.

-A P-P plot assesses how closely a theoretical distribution models a given data distribution.
-A normal probability plot of the residuals is a scatter plot with the theoretical percentiles of the normal distribution on the x-axis and the sample percentiles of the residuals on the y-axis.

-The comparison line is the 45 degree diagonal line.
-The diagonal line which passes through the lower and upper percentiles of the theoretical distribution provides a visual aid to help assess whether the relationship between the theoretical and sample percentiles is linear.
-The distributions are equal if and only if the plot falls on this line.
-Any deviation from this line indicates a difference between the two distributions.
+High level speaking, QQ-plot (Quantile-Quantile plot) is a scatter plot, often be used to check if a variable follows the normal distribution (or any other distributions).
+If all points on the QQ-plot form (or almost form) a straight line, it is a high chance that the examining variable is normally distributed.
+On the other hand, if the points do not make it a straight line, the variable probably does not come from the normal distribution.

 In the case below, the error distribution is approximately normal.
 ```r